terraform-provider-openstack/terraform-provider-openstack/website/docs/r/keymanager_secret_v1.html.markdown

 * `payload_content_type` - See Argument Reference above.
 * `payload_content_encoding` - See Argument Reference above.
 * `expiration` - See Argument Reference above.
+* `content_types` - The map of the content types, assigned on the secret.
 * `creator_id` - The creator of the secret.
 * `status` - The status of the secret.
 * `created_at` - The date the secret was created.
 * `updated_at` - The date the secret was last updated.
+* `all_metadata` - The map of metadata, assigned on the secret, which has been explicitly and implicitly added.

 ## Import